AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 Quickstart
 =================

+.. todo:: Is Imspector still available for download?

 You can download Imspector by going to http://www.imspector.de/downloads and logging in.
 If you have no credentials, fill out the contact form found at http://www.imspector.de, indicate your intended use of the program and wait for confirmation.

-Your download contains the program itself along with a few data analyis plugins and drivers for
+Your download contains the program itself along with a few data analysis plugins and drivers for

 - VidCap (for most webcams)
 - SimCam (a simulated camera for testing)